 [Denver’s first liquor license.
 Photo: Buckhorn Exchange] Colorado is well-known for its majestic mountaintops, powdery snow, 300 days of sunshine, and general outdoorsy vibe.
 But another growing trend in Colorado is its food scene.

-Beyond authentic mountain cuisines such as game meats, grilled steaks, and Rocky Mountain Oysters, Colorado is also offering up modern fare.
+Beyond authentic mountain cuisines such as game meats, grilled steaks, and Rocky Mountain Oysters (affiliate link), Colorado is also offering up modern fare.
 It’s quickly becoming a foodie state with its creative, chef-inspired menus.
 Expect delicacies from gourmet burgers, to trendy sushi, to upscale afternoon tea.
 Find your favorite type of cuisine to try at your upcoming Colorado vacation with these ten recommendations.

 Top Restaurants in Denver